ytdl-org/reverse-rebase-upstream-action/Readme.md

     steps:
     - uses: actions/checkout@master
       with:
-        fetch-depth: 10  # greater than the number of commits you made
+        fetch-depth: 0  # or greater than the number of commits you made
-    - uses: imba-tjd/rebase-upstream-action@master
+    - uses: ytdl-org/reverse-rebase-upstream-action@master
       # with:  # all args are optional
       #   upstream: <user>/<repo>
       #   branch:   master
 ```

-## Comparison

-* tgymnich/fork-sync and apps/pull: I don't want PRs.
-Besides there is not way to do a `git rebase` on GitHub website
-* repo-sync/github-sync: It's not using rebase or merge.
-It completely mirrors the upstream so that it can't sync current branch
-* wei/git-sync: Very complicated and have the same issue as github-sync.
-After all its aim is "syncing between two independent repo"
-* aormsby/Fork-Sync-With-Upstream-action: If set `git_pull_rebase_config: true`, it's similar.
-But it tries to be configurable so that looks complex
-* This one: Not widely tested.
-Use with caution